 Just before they left Christopher and his family were given a grand send off after a Sunday evening service at the chapel.
 According to the Express “a large company of friends met to show their esteem.”
-They were presented with a silver teapot, cream jug, and sugar basin by the Reverend H. J. Haslam.
-Their daughter, who had been the chapel organist, was given a gold brooch.
+They were presented with a silver teapot, cream jug, and sugar basin by the Reverend Herbert James Haslam who lived with his wife Lucy at The Laurels on Alma Street.
+Mary Alice Lowis, who had been the chapel organist, was given a gold brooch.

 Station master Lowis spent much of his retirement at Sutton near Thirsk.
 He died in Hawes in the Wensleydale district in 1951.
 His wife passed away a few weeks later.
 They are both buried in Oakworth.

 It’s interesting to note that if you want to gain an impression of the sights and sounds of station master Lowis’s life, two of the places with which he was associated have strong present day links to the Midland Railway.
 Oakworth is on the preserved Keighley and Worth Valley Railway, and Addingham is not far from the Embsay and Bolton Steam Railway.
 There you can ride in restored carriages which would have been familiar to day trippers from Woodlesford visiting Bolton Abbey over a century ago.